-In today’s post, I’d like to share the 5 leadership styles for Army leaders.
-Near the end of the article, I’ll also give examples of types of leaders I’ve served with in the military.
+In today’s post, I’d like to share the top 5 most common Army leadership styles.
+Near the end of the article, I’ll also provide examples of types of leaders I’ve served with in the military.

 Your leadership approach must be flexible.
 Each situation is different.
 Each subordinate is different.
+Each mission is different.
 Learning to adapt your leadership style to each person and situation can double or triple your effectiveness.
 This is known as SITUATIONAL leadership.

 The 5 Army Leadership Styles